soerenberg/probability-and-computing-exercises/README.md

 # probability-and-computing-exercises

-Exercises to 'Probability and Computing' by Mitzenmacher and Upfal
+Exercises to the book 'Probability and Computing' by Mitzenmacher and Upfal, 2nd edition.